pydoit/doit/doc/dependencies.rst

 to be done on load time by task-creators.
 For this situation is better to delegate the calculation of dependencies to another task.
-The task calcutating dependencies must have a python-action returning a dictionary with `file_dep`, `task_dep`, `uptodate` or another `calc_dep`.
+The task calculating dependencies must have a python-action returning a dictionary with `file_dep`, `task_dep`, `uptodate` or another `calc_dep`.

 On the example below ``mod_deps`` prints on the screen all direct dependencies